telerik/xamarin-forms-docs/nativecontrols/android/calendar/calendar-displaying-events.md

 publish: true
 ---

-# RadCalendarView: Displaying events in the calendar
+## CalendarView for Xamarin.Android: Displaying events in the calendar

 **RadCalendarView** can be used to display the events for a single cell, that is currently selected.
 There are currently two ways for displaying the events, which are being set by using a single property of the calendar.